SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_seam.md

 With seams being inevitable when 3D printing using FFF, there are two distinct approaches on how to deal with them:

-1. **Try and hide the seam as much as possible**: This can be done by enabling scarf seam, which works very well, especially with simple models with limited overhang regions.
+1. **Try and hide the seam as much as possible:** This can be done by enabling scarf seam, which works very well, especially with simple models with limited overhang regions.
-2. **Try and make the seam as "clean" and "distinct" as possible**: This can be done by tuning the seam gap and enabling role-based wipe speed, wipe on loops, and wipe before the external loop.
+2. **Try and make the seam as "clean" and "distinct" as possible:** This can be done by tuning the seam gap and enabling role-based wipe speed, wipe on loops, and wipe before the external loop.

 ## Troubleshooting Seam Performance: